secretstartups/handbook/people-group/talent-assessment/index.html.md

 #### Timeline

-Mid-year conversations should be complete and documented by September 20, 2021 at the latest.
+Mid-year conversations should be complete and documented by October 3, 2021 at the latest.
 Managers have a couple of options in terms of timeline and when to conduct these conversations:

 1. Conduct a single conversation on Performance/Growth/and 360 feedback results aligned with the [360 feedback cycle timeline](/handbook/people-group/360-feedback/#timeline-fy22)
 1. Conduct two separate conversations (one of Performance/Growth, and another on 360 feedback results after [reports come out](/handbook/people-group/360-feedback/#timeline-fy22)).
 If this option is chosen, 360 feedback results should be considered and reviewed to incorporate into Performance/Growth documentation after the fact to ensure we do not lose this data point.